primus/primus/README.md

 #### primus.emits(event, parser)

 This method is analogous to the [`spark.emits`](#sparkemitsevent-parser) method.
-It returs a function that emits the given event every time it's called.
+It returns a function that emits the given event every time it's called.
 See [emits](https://github.com/primus/emits) for detailed usage instructions.

 ```js